beamable/Hats_Sample_Game/README.md

 A player's input move is sent to a central Beamable Game Relay server, where it is then rebroadcast to all connected players.
 If you submit a move, you can expect to see your own move show up as a network message.
 Those network messages are sent to the `GameSimulation`, and converted into a sequence of `GameEvent`s.
 Check out the [PlayerMoveBuilder](./Assets/Scripts/Game/PlayerMoveBuilder.cs) if you want to change how network messages are created for each player.

 The `GameEvent`s are handled by `GameEventHandler`s, which are subclasses of MonoBehaviours.
 You can create your own subclass of a `GameEventHandler`, and implement the methods you care about.
 Check out the [PlayerController](./Assets/Scripts/Game/PlayerController.cs) for an example.
+Each event that you want to repond to runs inside of a Unity Coroutine.
+You can play animations, sounds, or add pauses into the game.
+The Game Simulation won't continue until you invoke the `completeCallback` argument on each event method.

 If you want to change how the [GameSimulation](./Assets/Scripts/Simulation/GameSimulation.cs) works in general, you can create new `GameEvent`s, or change how the logic works.
 Anytime the `PlayGame()` method yield returns a `GameEvent`, the [GameProcessor](./Assets/Scripts/Game/GameProcessor.cs) has a chance to broadcast it to any listening `GameEventHandler`s.